SanjuDataRepository/PBIP-Decoder/README.md

 - Pbip Reader (Primary Module)

 **Workflow & Algorithm**

-The process involves a hybrid approach using Python for file parsing and Java/Browser Console for visual extraction.
+This process involves a hybrid approach using Python for file parsing and Java/Browser Console for visual extraction.

 1. Python reads the Bookmarks.
 2. Python reads the Pages.